 All medication must be in the original container and not beyond the expiration date.
 All prescription medication must be labeled with specific directions, the child's name, date and physician's name.
 Families can request that the pharmacy divide the medication into two bottles if one is to be left at home and one at the Center.
 Medication prescribed for a sibling will not be administered.
-If written instructions from child's physician are not included, then the Director will contact the family to confirm instructions of administering medication must be administered according to label directions and age appropriate, unless other instructions are approved in writing by the child's physician.
+If written instructions from child's physician are not included, then the Director will contact the family to confirm instructions of administering medication and ask for the doctor to send over the information needed.
+Non-prescription medication must be administered according to label directions and age appropriate, unless other instructions are approved in writing by the child's physician.
 Diaper cream and diaper ointment are considered non-prescription medication.
 Non-prescription medications must be labeled with the child's name by the parent and the date the medication was brought to the Center.
 Medications will be sent home when authorization has expired.